pavkovatereza/SQL-project-Data-Science-salaries/README.md

 In general, large companies are more likely to offer higher salaries compare to medium and small-size companies.
 A full-time contract is the most common type of employment.

 The numbers also show that the majority of employees (91,6%) reside in the same country as the company headquarters.
-I would be very interested to see whether this is caused by company policies and contract conditions as many job ads are published as remote within a specific country/state or by employees decisions.
+I would be very interested to see whether this is caused by company policies and contract conditions, as many job ads are published as remote within a specific country/state, or by employees decisions.